Let’s Stay Engaged: CH-47D Chinooks for Canada’s Afghan Mission

 - FN Enterprise in Lubbock, TX (machine guns)

-March 20/08: Jane’s Defense Weekly reports that Canada has negotiated the purchase of 6 ex-US Army Boeing CH-47D Chinook medium-lift helicopters for use in Afghanistan, but has no way of supporting the aircraft in theatre.
+March 20/08: Jane’s Defense Weekly reports that Canada has negotiated the purchase of 6 ex-US Army Boeing CH-47D Chinook medium-lift helicopters for use in Afghanistan, but has no way of supporting the aircraft in theater.
 “The Canadian Department of National Defence (DND) declined to comment on the acquisition negotiations, stating only that “the department is currently examining a number of options.”

 Escape Is at Hand for the Travellin’ Man: Additional Readings & Sources